Montana Republican Party: Elected officers

-Chairman is the leader of the party and is responsible of the hiring and firing of any employees.
+The chairman is the leader of the party and is responsible of the hiring and firing of any employees.
 The chairman can appoint all committees except the executive committee.
 The chairman has the power of supervision and management.
 The chairman also works with the treasurer to make sure the right resources are provided.

 Vice chairman performs all the duties assigned by the chairman.

 Secretary keeps the minutes for all meetings and anything assigned by the chairman.

 Treasurer controls the financial record keeping and practices of the party.

 Assistant treasurer is there to become familiar with the responsibilities of the treasurer and will perform any duties assigned by the chairman and treasurer.

 Appointed officers

 Executive director is appointed by the chairman after approval from the executive committee.
 The main duty is to preserve all permanent records of the State Central Committee and any other duty assigned by the chairman.

 finance chairman is appointed exactly like the executive director.
 The main duty of this officer is to raise funds for the Republican Party.

 General Counsel is also appointed the same way as the first two officers.
 The main duty of the General Counsel is to advise the chairman, State Central Committee, and all other officers and committees on all legal matters.
 The General Counsel is licensed to practice law within the state.

 There can be other types of officers that are appointed by the chairman.
 These types are only appointed if needed for a particular purpose.